study-czx/EDeepDTI/README.md

 ## Citation

 ## Supplement
-Some data are too large (such as the features of compounds in the CPI dataset), so this part of the data is directly available in this GitHub repository.
+Some data are too large (such as the features of compounds in the CPI dataset), so this part of the data is not directly available in this GitHub repository.
 You can generate it using the code we provide.
 If you have any questions, please contact 6191611021@stu.jiangnan.edu.cn